The form builder addon allows you to fully customize the fields that appear on the Registration and Edit Profile Form/Page of your membership site.

 Initially, it is a good idea to have a few simple fields just to test things out so you can see how it works.
 Later you can edit the form and customize it more.

-You can add the following types of fields to this custom form to collect details from your members
+You can add the following types of fields to your custom form to collect details from your members.
+There are two types of fields: Standard and Custom.

-You will also be able to customize various details of the custom fields that you add to the form (for example: you can make a field *required*):
+You will also be able to customize various details of the fields that you add to the form.

 Step 4) Save the Form